 The herringbone floor is a classic and stylish wooden floor.
 You can give this floor a modern look with colors and using large dimension floorboards.
 A beautiful herringbone wood floor from Uipkes gives every room in the house a unique and timeless character.
 Browse our portfolio with oak herringbone floors and be inspired!

 Uipkes engineered herringbone wood floors are suitable for underfloor heating and the herringbone floor can be installed by our own experienced parquet floor fitters.
 There is always a central contact point for both material and installation service and we are transparent about the costs.
 Visit or video call us for expert advice on durable wood flooring.

 THE TIMELESS HERRINGBONE FLOOR

-The wooden floor with a herringbone pattern is back and extremely popular.
 The herringbone pattern is derived from the skeleton of a herring and is timeless as it has been used for thousands of years.
 The pattern can be found in art and jewelry of nobles in ancient Egypt, such as the beard of Tutankhamun's mask.